 Put them back in the bin with unused coffee grounds, close it back up for a few days, then re-check to see if they need a few days more.
 It ought to help more than the baking soda.
 Also, a day or two laying in the sun on a dry towel may help.

 My guess is that the tobacco residue on the dolls is too thick for the baking soda to be able to neutralize all the odor.
 The residue must be removed.
 White vinegar is good at removing tobacco residue and odors (I've used it when renovating a downstairs apartment, my last tenants were chain smokers who left the place a stinking mess).

 The odor is not the problem so much as the nasty cigarette smoke.
 It needs to be washed off with soap and water.
 I would use dishwashing soap and a white cloth.
 You will see the nasty yellow nicotine on the cloth.
-When the cloth is white you know the dolls are clean.
-Don't forget the hair too.
-Smoking is a terrible habit.

 I agree that washing it is a good idea.
 I washed clothes for a neighbor who had lung cancer and still smoked!
 I was amazed at the yellow nicotine in the water, also on the dryer fuzz.